GaloisInc/LinearArbitrary-SeaHorn/README.md

 The first line of the output gives the CHC solving time while the last line of the output only estimates the time spent within seahorn not counting learning time.
-If a program is correct, the tool first outputs the size of each invariant learned for a CHC unknown (see line 1114 of the paper).
+If a program is correct, the tool first outputs the size of each invariant learned for a CHC unknown symbol.
 It then outputs some information about CHC system size and number of positive and negative samples and CEGAR iterations used to derive the solution.
 After that, the tool prints the learned invariants as shown above followed with some brunch stats.